TSGCFO/Talencor-website/JOB_POSTING_FEATURE_DOCUMENTATION.md

 5. **closed** - Position filled or cancelled

 ### Status Update Process
-1. Only authorized staff can update status
+1. Only authorized staff can update status via admin dashboard
 2. Updates tracked with timestamp
 3. Status history maintained via updated_at field
+4. Admin dashboard available at `/admin/job-postings` for managing all submissions

 ## Error Handling